1. Driving Monitor data protection policy

 The server also sits behind its own dedicated firewall.
-The firewall provide robust, enterprise-class security services including stateful inspection firewalling, standards-based IPsec Virtual Private Networking (VPN), intrusion protection and much more.
+The firewall provides robust, enterprise-class security services including stateful inspection firewalling, standards-based IPsec Virtual Private Networking (VPN), intrusion protection and much more.
 The firewall is built upon a hardened, purpose-built operating system for security services.
 Looking for over 55 different attack signatures, the firewall keeps a vigilant watch for attacks and it built to protect your data

 We also run bi-annual penetration tests on the server, using a leading market product to check all known attack methods and ensure that your data is 100% secure and safe.

 Also, the Driving Monitor website has been built to be secure and many anti-hacking devices have been built in to protect your data.
 We are continually working to ensure your information is fully secure in today's digital world.

 4. Data Centre

 The server is based in a data centre in London that is equipped with features such as backups for power (UPS) and advanced fire detection and suppression.
 We also employ the highest possible security features, including video surveillance, by both visible and hidden cameras, motion sensors, biometric identification systems, controlled photo ID key-card access and 24-hour security-guard patrols.

 Tier 1 or 2 is usually sufficient for enterprise data centres that primarily serve users within a corporation.
 Financial data centres are typically Tier 3 or 4 because they are critical to our economic stability and, therefore, must meet higher standards set by our government.
 Public data centres that provide disaster recovery/backup services are also built to higher standards.